convox/rack/Development.md

 $ aws cloudformation create-stack --stack-name dev --template-body file://$(pwd)/api/dist/kernel.json
 ```

-You can also use any existing Rack with the caveat that running a local Rack against it could have side effects like terminating instances.
+You can also use any existing Rack with the caveat that running a laptop Rack against it could have side effects like terminating instances.

-## Development Rack Ingress
+## AWS Rack Ingress

-If your changes also interact with Docker, you will want to open up access to the instance Docker daemons from your laptop.
+Parts of the API like `convox ps --stats` interact with the Docker daemon running on every AWS instance.
+To enable `convox ps --stats` to work from a laptop you will want to open up access to the instance Docker daemons:

 * Open the [Security Group Management Console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#SecurityGroups)
 * Select the Security Group with the Group Name like "dev-SecurityGroup-4PNOYR5HUH83" and the Description "Instances"